kernelsid/graf/README.md

 button to write out the subset of points spanned into the file xgraph.tmp (there is no visual feedback after the file is written).

+Scroll with a mouse wheel or trackpad gesture to pan the graph view up, down, left or right.
+If the X resource NaturalScroll is true the direction is flipped so the graph is panned rather than the view.
+Hold the shift key and scroll up to zoom in or down to zoom out at the cursor.
+Panning and zooming may be slow with many points in the view.

 Keystroke Commands
 ------------------